gridgain/yardstick/README.md

 * `--duration <time>` - test duration, in seconds
 * `--warmup <time>` - warmup time, in seconds
 * `--shutdown` - flag indicating whether to invoke shutdown hook or not

+### Starting remote servers and benchmark by one script
+Several benchmarks with different configurations can be run with remote servers by using `bin\benchmark-remote-run.sh` script.
+To run the script some environment variables should be defined:

+* `BHOSTS` - comma-separated list of hosts where to start servers, one server per host
+* `BSERVER` - class name of the server to be started
+* `BDRIVER` - class name of the benchmark to be started
+* `BCONFIG` - benchmark configuration to be passed to the servers and to the benchmarks

+Yardstick is shipped with `bin\benchmark-remote-run-example.sh` script as an example of the script that defines the set of benchmark configurations and needed environment variables.

 ## JFreeChart graphs
 Yardstick goes with the script `jfreechart-graph-plotter-run.sh` that builds JFreeChart graphs using probe points.